danielwerthen/funcis/examples/index.md

 });
 {% endhighlight %}

 It is noteworthy that it would be a could idea to clean up the `interval` set by the `CanaryStart` functions, since it would keep going even though the script might be shut down.
-This is done through the context `this` and the event `onStop`, which fires once the script stops.
+This is done through the context `this` and the event `onstop`, which fires once the script stops.

 This might be the implementation of `NodeA-C`: